pratyushchamola/ecommercejs/README.md

 ## E-Commerce WebApp using commercejs.com

-An e-commerce web app made using commercejs, which helps Design, build, and control your eCommerce using our APIs and dashboard.
+An e-commerce web app made using commercejs, which helps Design, build, and control our eCommerce using their APIs and dashboard.

 ## Prerequisites